codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

 1. To commit all changes, select **Commit**.
   The Commit form is displayed with the application's definitions on the left, and the read-only version of the manifest with the configuration settings you defined on the right.
 1. Select the **Git Source** to which to commit the application's manifest.
-  For the quick start, we have one Git Source which we created earlier, the `demo-git-source`
+  For the quick start, we have one Git Source which we created earlier, the `demo-trio-gitsource`.

 {% include
    image.html